kaust-rccl/build-recipes/chimere/2023r2/README.md

 - Set environment variable CHIMERE_ROOT to the directory path of untarred source

-- Run ./shaheen_setup.sh .
-Please make sure your PWD is where the directory "modifications" is present.

-- Run ./grib_api_install.sh script to install the grib_api from source.

 - submit the build.slurm as a job to compile the code:
+  - The script will do the modification, build grib_api and install the chimere and wrf.

 ```sbatch build.slurm```